iOS17/Ksign-iOS/README.md

 ## Mastering KSign iOS: How to Install IPA Files Like a Pro

-Now that KSign iOS is properly installed and configured, let's explore how to sign and install IPA files.
+Now that KSign iOS is appropriately installed and configured, let's explore how to sign and install IPA files.
 This process transforms your device into a powerful sideloading platform.

 ### Understanding IPA Files and Signing Process

 IPA (iOS App Store Package) files are the installation packages for iOS applications.
-KSign supports full on-device signing without jailbreak, making it an ideal solution for non-jailbroken users who want to sideload apps directly to their iPhone or iPad.
+KSign supports complete on-device signing without jailbreak, making it an ideal solution for non-jailbroken users who want to sideload apps directly to their iPhone or iPad.

 The signing process involves:
 - **Certificate Verification**: Ensuring your signing certificate is valid